-Because the two channels are identical, only Channel 1 is used to describe their operation.
-VREF and VOCM are the only inputs that are shared by the two channels, and because they are normally ac grounds, crosstalk between the two channels is minimized.
+Since the two channels are identical, only Channel 1 will be used to describe their operation.
+VREF and VOCM are the only inputs that are shared by the two channels, and since they are normally ac grounds, crosstalk between the two channels is minimized.
 For highest gain scaling accuracy, VREF should have an external low impedance voltage source.
 For low accuracy 20 dB/V applications, the VREF input can be decoupled with a capacitor to ground.
-In this mode, the gain scaling is determined by the midpoint between +VCC and GND; therefore, care should be taken to control the supply voltage to 5 V. The input resistance looking into the VREF pin is $10~\mathrm{k}\Omega \pm 20\%$.
+In this mode the gain scaling will be

 The AD605 is a single-supply circuit and the VOCM pin is used to establish the dc level of the midpoint of this portion of the circuit.
-VOCM needs only an external decoupling capacitor to ground to center the midpoint between the supply voltages (5 V, GND).
-However, if the dc level of the output is important to the user (see the Applications section of the AD9050 data sheet for an example), then VOCM can be specifically set.
-The input resistance looking into the VOCM pin is 45 k Ω ± 20%.
+VOCM needs only an external decoupling capacitor to ground to center the midpoint between the supply voltages (5 V, GND); however if the dc level of the output is important to the user (see Applications section for the AD9050 data sheet example), then VOCM can be specifically set.
+The input resistance looking into the VOCM pin is 45 k $\Omega$ ± 20%.